 TLC program animals will be selected on a case-by-case basis by our staff.
-Our medical director will establish a treatment plan for the animals in the program and HSSC will offer adopters a care plan at the Animal Clinic of HSSC, which provides quality, comprehensive veterinary care.
+Our medical director will establish a treatment plan for the animals in the program and HSSC will offer adopters a care plan at the Animal Clinic of HSSC, which provides quality veterinary care.

-It will be noted in the animals' adoption profile.
-Also, the "TLC" heart logo will appear on their photo.
+It will be noted in the animals' adoption kennel and matchmaking staff will inform potential adopters.

 Quality veterinary care is essential for some pets with long-term medical needs, as some senior pets or pets with underlying conditions that require routine medication.
 This can be a lot to ask some adopters to take on, so we hope this program will encourage adopters to consider some of our special pets with special needs that still have a lot of love left to give.